AdobeDocs/campaign-classic.es-ES/help/interaction/using/approving-and-activating-an-offer.md

    >[!NOTE]
    >
-   >La mención **[!UICONTROL Aprobar contenido]** no significa que todas las representaciones de la oferta se hayan habilitado y aprobado.
+   >The **[!UICONTROL Content approved]** mention does not mean that all the offer representations have been enabled and approved.
 Indica que se ha alcanzado el proceso de aprobación del contenido, aunque no todas las ofertas se hayan habilitado o aprobado.

 ## Aprobación de los requisitos para la oferta {#approving-offer-eligibility}